Taxation of international executives

 Not applicable for assignee.

-In general, stamp duty4 is payable on instruments executed in Malaysia.
+In general, stamp duty is payable on instruments executed in Malaysia.

-Foreigners can only buy properties in which the value is RM1,000,000 and above.
+Foreigners can only buy properties in which the value is MYR1,000,000 and above (MYR600,000 above for year 2020 only).
 There is no stamp duty exemption on the sale and purchase agreement and loan agreement.

-Pursuant to Income Tax (Automatic Exchange of Financial Account Information) (Amendment) Rules 2017, Malaysia has comitted to exchange information with respect to different types of accounts opened and maintained by financial institutions in Malaysia.
+Pursuant to Income Tax (Automatic Exchange of Financial Account Information) (Amendment) Rules 2017, Malaysia has committed to exchange information with respect to different types of accounts opened and maintained by financial institutions in Malaysia.
 The financial institutions are required to furnish information to the tax authorities.
-As such, individual tax payers should be aware that the tax authorities will receive financial information relating to bank accounts maintained overseas.
+As such, individual taxpayers should be aware that the tax authorities will receive financial information relating to bank accounts maintained overseas.

 1 Employees Social Security Act, 1969.